 But Rose knew the answer to Sylvia's question immediately.
 Scorpius was an impossible task.
-She knew now that girls flocked to him because he was eternally brooding.
-They wanted to be the one to fix him, but he wasn't willing to be fixed.
+She knew now that girls flocked to him because they wanted to be the one to fix him, but he wasn't willing to be fixed.

 No. The truth was the least she could give her.